Friday, June 25, 2010

 So for my first topic I have decided to focus on cyber bullying, but more importantly than that I have chosen to answer my own question of What is cyber bullying and how is it portrayed by the media?

-Chris Webster's webpage..."Cyber bullying refers to bullying through information and communication technologies, mediums such as mobile phone text messages, emails, phone calls, internet chat rooms, instant messaging – and the latest trend – social networking websites such as MySpace, Facebook and Bebo."
+So what is cyber bullying?
+To be able to have a clear analysis on this topic we need to know exactly what the definition of cyber bullying is and according to Chris Webster's webpage..."Cyber bullying refers to bullying through information and communication technologies, mediums such as mobile phone text messages, emails, phone calls, internet chat rooms, instant messaging – and the latest trend – social networking websites such as MySpace, Facebook and Bebo."

 Basically cyber bullying is any form of bullying that involves technology and because cyberbullying is relatively new there is no laws in place to protect anyone from this occuring.
 This leaves ecspecially children in schools affected and their bullies can now target them outside of school hours right into their homes.